Rengaraj05-ak/Codechef/README.md

-The given array to first find the minimum number.The main operation is find the count of non minimu number in a given array.
+The given array to first find the minimum number.The main operation is find the count of non minimum number in a given array.